nodejs/nodejs.org/CONTRIBUTING.md

     - The comment must mention `@nodejs/website` and must have at least one 👍 (or any other sort of approval reaction) if the person fast-tracking the PR is the author of the PR.
     - Fast-tracking is only allowed for small bug fixes, small feature changes, localization changes, or other non-critical/highly-impacting changes not covered by the previous rule that allows PRs to be merged immediately.
     - Fast-tracking cannot be used for updates on the `COLLABORATOR_GUIDE.md`, `CONTRIBUTING.md` guide, `CODEOWNERS`, GitHub Actions, or any security-impacting file or document that changes the governing policies of this repository.
-- There must be no objections after 48 hours (Or 72 hours if the PR was authored on the weekend).
+- There must be no objections after forty-eight (48) hours (Or seventy-two (72) hours if the PR was authored on the weekend).
 - At least one approval is required for any PR to be merged.
 - Tests must be included in Pull Requests for new features or bug fixes.
 You are responsible for fixing any test(s) that fail.